SidharthDahiya/VeriSecure/README.md

 **🎯 Problem Solved**: Getting blockchain programs checked for security issues is usually expensive, slow, and hard to verify.
 VeriSecure makes this process faster, more affordable, and trustworthy for everyone.

-**🏆 Built exclusively for the Starknet Re{ignite} Hackathon, showcasing the power of Starknet's blockchain technology.**

 ## ✨ Key Features